-So in this post, we’ll look at some of the biggest illustration trends to come our way in 2017 so far.
+So in this post, we’ll look at some of the biggest illustration trends of 2017 so far.
+(And here are our predictions for the biggest illustration trends of 2018 (opens in new tab).)
 But if you’re not an illustrator yourself, don’t worry; you can still get on board.

 iStock by Getty Images (opens in new tab) has a huge range of high-quality, low-cost and royalty-free illustrations, created by talented professionals, to quickly and easily download and use in your designs.

 We’ve featured some examples in this post: just click on the image to find it on the site.
 Alternatively, head here (opens in new tab) to see all the illustrations iStock by Getty Images (opens in new tab) has to offer, and use the site’s powerful search functionality to find exactly what you’re looking for.